 The Senior Academic Seminar is the principal regular research event in the school's calendar, distinct from the range of themed workshops and research centre seminars run each week during the academic term.
-Seminars are normally held Wednesday 3-4.30pm unless stated otherwise.
+Seminars are on Zoom and normally held Wednesday 3-4.30pm unless stated otherwise.

 Full list of upcoming seminars

-All Brown Bag seminars, unless otherwise stated, are held Monday 1-2pm.
+All Brown Bag seminars, unless otherwise stated, are held Monday 1-2pm on MS Teams.

 The Centre for Decision Research and Experimental Economics seminar usually takes place Wednesday 2-3pm.

 A series of seminars focusing on financial markets, macroeconomic cycles and consumer and corporate credit.
-Seminars are held Thursday 2-3pm.
+Seminars are on Zoom, Thursday 2-3.15pm.

 Workshops are usually Wednesday 1-2pm.
 Everyone interested in development economics and pro-poor policy making is welcome.

 Our Centre for research on Globalisation and Economic Policy holds a weekly seminar, attracting speakers with high international visibility.
-Tuesday 12-1.15pm unless stated otherwise.
+On Zoom Tuesday 3-4.15pm unless stated otherwise.

 A series of seminars/workshops Thursdays 4-5pm, focusing on theoretical and applied time series analysis, and applied microeconometrics.

 Talks on key areas of research at the intersection of politics and economics.
-Thursdays 12-1pm.
+Thursdays 3-4pm on Zoom.

 Sir Clive Granger BuildingUniversity of NottinghamUniversity Park